The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 ATM skimming is a type of payment card fraud.
-It is a way of stealing PINs and other information off credit cards and debit cards by rigging machines with hidden recording devices.
+It’s a way of stealing PINs and other information off credit cards and debit cards by rigging machines with hidden recording devices.

 Bank ATMs and payment terminals at gas pumps and other merchants are the targets of this scam.
 Thieves then use the stolen information to produce fake cards and spend victims’ money or take cash straight from their bank accounts.